4. Strongly compact cardinals and

 Strongly compact cardinals are a bit of an oddity in the large cardinal hierarchy in that they are of really high consistency strength (for example, if is -compact, then there are inner models of that contain all the reals; this is significantly above in consistency strength than, say, the existence of a proper class of strong cardinals).
 However, in terms of size they need not be too large; in fact, Magidor showed that it is consistent that the first strongly compact is also the first measurable cardinal.

 In contrast with the situation from strong cardinals shown last lecture, the following is still open:

 Question 25 (Woodin) Assume that is strongly compact and that holds below Does it follow that it holds everywhere?

 For more on infinitary logic, see Jon Barwise, Solomon Feferman, eds., Model-theoretic logics, Springer (1985).
 Of particular interest is Part C (Infinitary languages), 269-441, and even more specifically, the two articles Mark Nadel, and admissible fragments, 271–316, and Max Dickmann, Large infinitary languages, 317–363.

 For the general theory of strongly compact cardinals, see Akihiro Kanamori, The Higher Infinite, Springer (1994) and Jussi Ketonen, Strong compactness and other cardinal sins, Annals of Mathematical Logic 5 (1972), 47–76.
 For more on the covering property, see Matteo Viale, A family of covering properties, Mathematical Research Letters, 15 (2) (2008), 221–238.

 Typeset using LaTeX2WP.
-Here is a printable version of this post.
+Here is a printable version of (an almost final draft of) this post.